Last Updated on 25th February 2023

 Step 7 – Update BIOS

 I always recommend running on the latest BIOS version since manufacturers provide frequent updates to address issues and fix stability problems or even enhance performance in some cases.
-So definitely one of the things we want to do here is to make sure that an outdated BIOS does not cause unstable or high ping in Guild Wars 2.
+So definitely, one of the things we want to do here is to make sure that an outdated BIOS does not cause high ping in Guild Wars 2.

 Here is a small guide on how to update your BIOS.

 PLEASE DO NOT TURN OFF YOUR PC OR TAKE OUT THE POWER CABLE WHILE UPDATING YOUR BIOS.